Kray-G/kilite/docs/spec/lib/basic/regex.md

 c
 ```

-### Notes
+### Note

-Do not use a regular expression in the condition of `while`.
+Do not use a regular expression literal directly in the condition of a loop like `while`, `for`, or something.
 It will cause an infinite loop.
-You should declare a regular expression as a variable and use the variable in the condition like this.
+You should declare a regular expression as a variable and use the variable in the condition like below.

 ```javascript
 var re = /ab+/;